 3. Privately Negotiated Brick Mortar Offers - IN-STORE ONLY TRANSACTIONS

 Example: A buy-one, get-one-free offer from a local restaurant

 In-store, privately negotiated offers between the discount network and the merchant are the “gold standard” in the discount ecosphere.

 That’s because roughly 88% of consumer spending occurs in a brick & mortar location, so brick-and-mortar discounts usually have the highest relevance and usage.
 Since these offers are negotiated on a location-by-location basis, they can be costly to acquire for the discount program and is why they are rare to find.
 These are the offers that will get your employees the most excited because they deliver the most value.

 20 Key Elements to an Effective Employee Discount Program

-The rule of reciprocity suggests that people are far more likely to engage with any organization, if they are first offered something of significant value.
-People want value from any company they associate with, but it's especially important that employers deliver ongoing value to their employees.
+The rule of reciprocity suggests that people are far more likely to engage with any organization if they are first offered something of significant value.
+People want value from any organization they associate with, but it's especially important that employers deliver ongoing value to their employees.

 But not all discount programs actually work.
-Some may appear to have what it takes to be a compelling employee benefit, but they lack in some key way.
-That’s why it’s important to know how to differentiate between discount programs that engage, and those that don’t.
+Some may appear to have what it takes to be a compelling employee benefit, but they lack in some key ways.
+That’s why it’s important to know how to differentiate between discount programs that engage and those that don’t.

 1. Is it a Closed (Password Protected) Discount Network?